dancheah/Resume/data/resume.md

 __Big Fish Games, Seattle WA__
 _Senior Software Development Engineer, 3/2009 - Present_

+* Led development of [new affiliate system](http://affiliates.bigfishgames.com) to improve customer acquisition.
+Responsible for backend architecture and code.
+Guided web developers on front end website and customer support tool.
+(Java, Jython, ActiveMQ, Spring, MySQL)
 * Working on a new generic user attribute system to consolidate silos of customer data with the organization.
-(Python, redis, MySQL)
+(Python, Tornado, Redis, MySQL)
-* Worked on the ecommerce team to deliver CD Messaging and help launch 5 new international sites and currencies.
-(PHP)
-* Led development of [new affiliate system](http://affiliates.bigfishgames.com) to improve customer acquisition.
-Responsible for large parts of backend architecture and code.
-Guided front end developers on front end website and customer support tool.
-(Java, ActiveMQ, Spring, MySQL)

 __Amazon.com, Seattle, WA__
 _Software Development Engineer, 8/2001-3/2009_

+* Led development of new batch processing system to enable handling of large scale customer support issues.
+Mentored support engineers to become SDEs within Amazon.
+(Java, Perl, dojo)
 * Developed an event based metrics system to measure the different aspects of customer service.
+(Java, Perl)
 * Prototyped Clickstream project to provide click level metrics for our web-based application.
-* Led a Scrum project to build a batch processing system to enable Amazon to handle large scale customer problems.
+(Perl)
+* Performance metrics
 * Built Struts-like MVC framework for Perl/Mason website.
 * Developed code generator to build C++ objects from database tables.
+(Perl)
 * Developed customer service decision support engine.
 CS Policies are input into the system as a flowchart and automated decision logic is used to derive a conclusion.
 Conclusion is used by CS representatives to better handle a customer contact.
+(C++, Java, JSP)
 * Worked on skill based routing service.
 Enable customer service to be more effective by routing customer contacts to the appropriate CS representative.
+(C++, Java, JSP)
-* Did initial port of Amazon C/C++ codebase from Redhat 6.2 to 7.2
+* Did initial port of Amazon C/C++ codebase from Redhat 6.2 to 7.2.
+Estimated lines of code at the time was
-* Implemented various use cases for an inhouse customer service web-based application.
-* Regular oncall rotation dealing with application's operational issues.
+* Maintained, developed and dealt with operational issues of Amazon Wrote large parts of an inhouse customer service dealing with orders, shipments, customer relationship management, refunds, customer contacts.
+Regular oncall rotation dealing with application's operational issues.

 __University of Washington, Seattle, WA__
 _Undergraduate Research, 09/2000-08/2001_